JenniferMack/tunnelbear-helper/README.md

 Checking `/etc/resolv.conf` should now show only our OpenDNS servers.

-If it dosent add them manualy to your
+If it dosent add them manualy by editing your `resolv.conf` file

 `sudo nano /etc/resolv.conf`